Ole Miss vs. LSU NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Ole Miss and its opponents have combined for 75.5 points -- this matchup's point total -- only twice this year.
+- Ole Miss and its opponents have scored at least 75.5 points -- this matchup's over/under -- just two times this season.

-- LSU has combined with its opponents to score more than 75.5 points in one game this season.
+- LSU's games have gone over 75.5 points in only one opportunity this season.

-- Saturday's over/under is 0.6 points lower than the two team's combined 76.1 points per game average.
+- The combined points per game average of the two teams, 76.1, is 0.6 points above Saturday's over/under.

-- These two squads combine to allow 58.6 points per game, 16.9 fewer than this contest's over/under.
+- This contest's total is 16.9 points more than the 58.6 these two squads combine to allow per game this season.

-- The average total in Rebels games this season is 75.0, 0.5 points fewer than Saturday's total of 75.5 .
+- Rebels games have an average total of 75 points this season, 0.5 fewer than Saturday's over/under.

-- The 75.5 over/under in this game is 15.7 points above the 59.8 average total in Tigers games this season.
+- The 59.8 PPG average total in Tigers games this season is 15.7 points fewer than this game's over/under.

 Ole Miss Stats and Trends

-- This season, the Rebels have won ATS in each of their two games as a favorite of 10.5 points or more.
+- The Rebels have been favored by 9.5 points or more two times this season and have covered the spread in all of them.

-- Ole Miss' games this year have hit the over on three of five set point totals (60%).
+- Ole Miss' games this year have gone over the total in three out of five opportunities (60%).

 - Ole Miss is 3-1 against the spread and 5-0 overall this season when the team scores more than 28.4 points.

-- When Ole Miss churns out over 399.7 yards, the team is 3-1 against the spread and 5-0 overall.
+- When Ole Miss piles up more than 399.7 yards, the team is 3-1 against the spread and 5-0 overall.

-- The Rebels have turned the ball over four times this season, six fewer than the Tigers have forced (10).
+- This year, the Rebels have four turnovers, six fewer than the Tigers have takeaways (10).

 - Find the latest spread and moneyline odds for Ole Miss at SISportsbook.